phalcon/documentation/docs/application-micro.md

 $app->mount($invoices);
 ```

+!!! warning "NOTE"

-> **NOTE**: The name that we bind each route has a suffix of `Action`.
+    The name that we bind each route has a suffix of `Action`.
 This is not necessary, your method can be called anything you like.
-{: .alert .alert-warning }

 **Methods**